 Note: Sections 13 to 19, chapter 418, Oregon Laws 2011, provide:

 Sec.
 13. Formation of Central Oregon Health Council.
 (1) Crook, Deschutes and Jefferson Counties may form a Central Oregon Health Council when the governing body of each of the counties adopts a resolution signifying the body’s intention to do so.

 (2) A county that is adjacent to Crook, Deschutes or Jefferson County may join the council if:

 (a) The governing body of the county seeking to join the council adopts a resolution signifying the body’s intention to include a portion of that county in the region served by the council;

 (b) The portion of the county to be included in the region is part of a natural health care referral pattern with the other counties on the council; and

-(B) The chief executive officer, or a designee of the chief executive officer, of the health care system serving the region; and
+(b) The chief executive officer, or a designee of the chief executive officer, of the health care system serving the region;

-(C) The chief executive officer, or a designee of the chief executive officer, of the Medicaid contractor serving the region; and
+(c) The chief executive officer, or a designee of the chief executive officer, of each coordinated care organization serving any of the counties in the region that join the council; and

 (A) Consumers of physical and behavioral health services;